ShimmyMySherbet/NewSocket/README.md

 # NewSocket
 **I don't know what to call this socket yet, but I don't want to keep it as 'NewSocket'**

+This page needs to be filled out.
+In the mean time, see <a href="https://github.com/ShimmyMySherbet/NewSocket/blob/master/SocketTest/Client.cs">Client</a> and <a href="https://github.com/ShimmyMySherbet/NewSocket/blob/master/SocketTest/Server.cs">Server</a> examples.

 ### WIP Web Socket library
 Features:
 * Message Multi-casting (so one large message can't block other messages)